Skip to the main content

 Gas pipeline maintenance workers work outdoors in all kinds of weather and in remote locations.
 They drive to a variety of stations to check and repair equipment.
 All operators and workers must do some heavy lifting.

 Gas compressor operators, pipeline operators, and maintenance workers must be aware of potential hazards.
-They must how to handle emergency situations.
+They must know how to handle emergency situations.
 Hazards include fluids under high pressure and deadly hydrogen sulphide.
 Hydrogen sulphide often is a component of gas that comes directly from the well.

 Interests & Abilities